callmeog/facebook-clone/README.md

 ## NOTICE

-This project is no way intended to mislead anyone into believing/thinking that it's the real Facebook, thank you for your understanding.
+This project is in no way intended to mislead anyone into believing/thinking that it's the real Facebook, thank you for your understanding.